Alonna Berry: Career

 Berry began her career as an educator with Teach for America and was a 40 under 40 honoree of the Delaware Business Times in 2020.

-Berry served as a leader of the Family Services Cabinet Council and as Delaware’s first Statewide Trauma-Informed Care Coordinator within governor John Carney's cabinet.
+Berry served as a leader of the Family Services Cabinet Council and as Delaware's first Statewide Trauma-Informed Care Coordinator within governor John Carney's cabinet.
 In November 2024, Carney appointed her to a six-year term to the Delaware Community Foundation's board of directors.

 Berry founded the Bryan Allen Stevenson School of Excellence (BASSE) in 2024, a free public charter school in Georgetown, Delaware, named after Bryan Stevenson.
 Berry is a cousin of Stevenson, who worked with her to found the school.
 She currently serves as executive director of the Delaware Center for Justice, a nonprofit providing legal assistance.

 Delaware House of Representatives

 Following incumbent Democrat Stell Parker Selby's resignation from the Delaware House of Representatives due to health issues, Berry announced she would seek the Democratic nomination for the ensuing special election.
-She was selected to be the Demoratic nominee on July 3, 2025, and faced Republican Nikki Miller.
+She was selected to be the Democratic nominee on July 3, 2025, and faced Republican Nikki Miller.
 In a competitive race, Berry defeated Miller by 121 votes.